code-423n4/2024-09-karak-mitigation/README.md

 ## Findings being mitigated

-Mitigations of all High and Medium issues will be considered in-scope and listed here.
+Mitigations of all High and Medium issues (+ Additional Issues to be mitigated) will be considered in-scope and listed here.

 - [H-01: Slashing NativeVault will lead to locked ETH for the users](https://github.com/code-423n4/2024-07-karak-findings/issues/102)
 - [H-02: The operator can create a NativeVault that can be silently unslashable.](https://github.com/code-423n4/2024-07-karak-findings/issues/55)